alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a second year master's student at the [University of Tübingen](https://uni-tuebingen.de/) , studying Quantitative Data Science and Machine Learning with a focus in Econometrics and Psychometrics.
+I am a second year master's student at the [University of Tübingen](https://uni-tuebingen.de/) , studying Quantitative Data Science Methods with a specialization in Machine Learning.

 I am currently working part-time as a Research Assistant at the [Max Planck Institute for Intelligent Systems](https://is.mpg.de/), specifically within the [Perceiving Systems department](https://ps.is.mpg.de/) headed by [Dr. Michael Black](https://ps.is.mpg.de/person/black).
 My research work here focuses on using combination of computer vision, machine learning and computer graphics to learn digital humans that can perceive, learn and act in virtual 3D worlds.\